 And while it's important for remote teams to stay in contact, it's equally important to be realistic about how notifications and the constant connectedness of chat platforms can get in the way of work.
-Create a culture that allows for uninterrupted focus time, so employees aren't required to answer emails as soon as they arrive or stay on Slack all day.
+Create a culture that allows for uninterrupted focus time, so employees aren't required to answer emails as soon as they arrive or stay online on Slack all day.

 How company values and culture contribute to an ideal work environment

 There can be no understating the effect that your company's values and culture can have on creating a positive work environment.
 Part of creating an ideal workplace is fostering a positive workplace culture, and then bridging the gap between these intangible characteristics and your work atmosphere, whether it's in-person, remote, or both.